Skip to Main Content

 Use AND in a search to:

-• narrow your results
+• Narrow your results

 The darker football shape in the middle of the Venn diagram represents the result set for this search.
-It is a small set using AND, the combination of both search terms.
+It is a small set because all search terms must be present in the result.

 Using OR